alperbulbul1/Feature-Selection-with-Firefly-Algorithm/README.md

 # Feature-Selection-with-Firefly-Algorithm

 Label column must be determined for using Feature selection with Firefly algorithm.
 In addition, the filename must be defined in the "file_" variable.

+Ref:
+Almugren, N., & Alshamlan, H. (2019, July).
+FF-SVM: new firefly-based gene selection algorithm for microarray cancer classification.
+In 2019 IEEE conference on computational intelligence in bioinformatics and computational biology (CIBCB) (pp. 1-6).
+IEEE.